Course starts: 13 December 2018Apply now

 This information was correct at the time of publication.

-Graduating with a degree in BSc (Hons) Sociology creates a huge number of career options.
-Your skills in analysing data and developing strong arguments will be highly valued by many employers.
+A degree in Sociology creates a huge number of career options.
+Your skills in analysing data, undertaking research and developing strong arguments will be highly valued by many employers.

-Our graduates from this course now work in teaching, the Civil Service, local government, non-government organisations, international institutions, industry, commerce and further education.
-Many of our graduates also choose to continue their studies at Masters and PhD level.
+Many of our graduates also choose to continue their studies at masters and PhD level.

 Sociology students go on to access a wide range of employment opportunities, further study and research including: